Facial motion capture

 Facial motion capture is the process of electronically converting the movements of a person's face into a digital database using cameras or laser scanners.
-This database may then be used to produce computer graphics (CG), computer animation for movies, games, or real-time avatars.
+This database may then be used to produce computer-generated imagery (CGI), computer animation for movies, games, or real-time avatars.
 Because the motion of CGI characters is derived from the movements of real people, it results in a more realistic and nuanced computer character animation than if the animation were created manually.

 A facial motion capture database describes the coordinates or relative positions of reference points on the actor's face.
 The capture may be in two dimensions, in which case the capture process is sometimes called "expression tracking", or in three dimensions.
 Two-dimensional capture can be achieved using a single camera and capture software.
 This produces less sophisticated tracking, and is unable to fully capture three-dimensional motions such as head rotation.
 Three-dimensional capture is accomplished using multi-camera rigs or laser marker system.
 Such systems are typically far more expensive, complicated, and time-consuming to use.
 Two predominant technologies exist: marker and markerless tracking systems.

 Facial motion capture is related to body motion capture, but is more challenging due to the higher resolution requirements to detect and track subtle expressions possible from small movements of the eyes and lips.
 These movements are often less than a few millimeters, requiring even greater resolution and fidelity and different filtering techniques than usually used in full body capture.
 The additional constraints of the face also allow more opportunities for using models and rules.

 Facial expression capture is similar to facial motion capture.
 It is a process of using visual or mechanical means to manipulate computer-generated characters with input from human faces, or to recognize emotions from a user.